Greatest Literature banner

 It's alive—again

-The Curse of Frankenstein (1957): Director Terence Fisher; writers Jimmy Sangster; featuring Peter Cushing, Christopher Lee
+The Curse of Frankenstein (1957): Film, 83 minutes; director Terence Fisher; writers Jimmy Sangster; featuring Peter Cushing, Christopher Lee

 After the American run of Frankenstein films petered out near the mid-twentieth century, the monster was becoming a kid's comic character.